ChrisVicky/ImageDownloader/Diary.md

 2021/1/1
 	Happy New Year!
 Many final Examinations are now on their way.
 I guess it's no time for the C# parts.

+2020/1/2
+	Done with It.
+I won't do the C# parts and this shall be the Final one.
+Time for Essay.